Bambuu/intermediate-react/part3/src/assignments/assignment-1.md

 should be able to see the current position in the console.

 You should be able to see
-Make sure you can see the scroll events in the console, when you scroll up and down your HeroList.
+Make sure you can see the scroll events in the developer tools console, when you scroll up and down your HeroList.

 ## EXERCISE D: